cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 or is able to forge a ciphertext that will be accepted as valid.

-Here, we consider advantages beyond distinguishing underyling primitives from their ideal instances (for example, a pseudorandom from a truly random function).
+Here, we consider advantages beyond distinguishing underyling primitives from their ideal instances, for example, a blockcipher from a random permutation (PRP advantage) or a pseudorandom function from a truly random function (PRF advantage).

 See {{AEComposition}}, {{AEAD}} for the formal definitions of and relations between IND-CPA (confidentiality), INT-CTXT (integrity),